Etiology of Epididymitis

 Patients who must continuously wear an indwelling urethral catheter are prone to develop recurrent epididymitis and epididymo-orchitis.
 In such cases, placement of a suprapubic cystostomy or institution of a self-catheterization regimen may be useful.

 Treatment of nonbacterial epididymitis includes the above general measures, but antimicrobial therapy is not warranted.
 Nerve block of the spermatic cord with local anesthesia can relieve symptoms in severe, persistent cases.

 The most common causes of epididymitis are bacteria: Neisseria gonorrhoeae and Chlamydia trachomatis in younger men and adolescents, and gram-negative coliform bacilli in older men.

 Tenderness affects the epididymis and often the testis.

 Diagnose epididymitis clinically and exclude testicular torsion by clinical findings or, if necessary, by color Doppler ultrasonography.

-For most cases, give antibiotics (eg, for outpatient treatment, a fluoroquinolone, doxycycline, or trimethoprim/sulfamethoxazole) and treat pain.
+For most cases, give antibiotics (eg, for outpatient treatment, a fluoroquinolone, doxycycline, or sulfamethoxazole/trimethoprim, ceftriaxone) and treat pain.